 I peeked around the edge of a narrow row and spied Miss Taris, who sat alone beside one of the few windows.
 She turned her head toward the sound of my footfalls, so I quickly shifted my gaze back to the bookshelves.

-I saw a jumble of history and apologetics, piled in no particular order.
+There was a jumble of history and apologetics, piled in no particular order.
 I ran my finger along the spines, searching for Bannon’s history, and saw a titleless book with a picture of an eye printed on the spine.

 A high-pitched laugh caught my attention, then, so I hoised my books and moved back toward the sound.
 I peeked around the edge of the bookshelf toward Hope’s table and saw him standing with Lady Purity.